Closed Solicitation · DEPT OF DEFENSE

 AI Summary

-The Department of Defense is seeking a contractor for comprehensive records management services, including the storage, shredding, and secure handling of classified and non-classified media records.
-The contractor must provide a climate-controlled facility and 24/7 customer service, adhering to strict regulatory requirements.
-This opportunity is a combined synopsis/solicitation and does not fall under FAR Part 13.
+The Department of Defense is seeking a contractor for comprehensive records management services, including the storage, retrieval, and destruction of various media records.
+The contractor must provide a secure, climate-controlled facility and adhere to strict regulatory requirements for handling classified documents.
+Services include on-site shredding and a 24/7 customer service response capability.

 SHREDDING/STORAGE is a federal acquisition solicitation issued by DEPT OF DEFENSE.
 Review the full description, attachments, and submission requirements on SamSearch before the response deadline.